pola-rs/polars-book/docs/index.md

 ## Performance :rocket: :rocket:

 `Polars` is very fast, and in fact is one of the best performing solutions available.
-See the results in h2oai's [db-benchmark](https://h2oai.github.io/db-benchmark/).
+See the results in h2oai's [db-benchmark](https://duckdblabs.github.io/db-benchmark/), revived by the DuckDB project.

 `Polars` [TPCH Benchmark results](https://www.pola.rs/benchmarks.html) are now available on the official website.